 Update: Delfzijl dyke passages reopen

-This morning, Friday, January 2, we closed the dyke passages Delfzijl due to high tide at sea.
-The water level has now dropped again and all dyke passages reopened.
+This morning, Friday, 2 January, we closed the dyke passages in Delfzijl due to high water at sea.
+The water level has now dropped again and all dyke passages have reopened.

 Update

-The highest water level was ultimately NAP +2.96 meters.
-This was measured at 10:00 a.m. this morning.
-The water level has since fallen again and all dyke passages reopened.
+The highest water level was NAP +2.96 metres in the end.
+This was measured at 10:00 this morning.
+The water level has since fallen again and all dyke passages have reopened.
 No more high water levels are expected at Delfzijl in the coming days.

 Previous reports